 Billy is all smiles.
 “All of the ring keepers have gathered at city hall.
 Mayor Holtz is there too.”

 I nod my thanks to Billy, climb into my Jeep and start my engine.
-Reaching for the cup in my holder, I drain the last cold couple drops within.
+Reaching for the cup in my holder, I drain the last couple of cold drops within.
 At least there would be more at city hall.
 I put my Jeep into gear and turn away as the line of patrons form at the Roost’s door again.

 To Be Continued…